hanhanwu/Hanhan-Machine-Learning-Model-Implementation/AdvancedClassification_ReadMe.txt

 8. using_libsvm.py
   * using SVM with radial-basis function to train both agesonly.cvs data and matchmaker.csv data and make prediction for each type of new points.
   * using libsvm built in functions.

+9. facebook_matchmaking.py, fbtest.py
+  * I parsed the Facebook friends data through Facebook Graph API.
+  * In fbtest.py, you will see where to get temporary token for the API and then run the code to test whether you can get the data from your friends.
+  * facebook_matchmaking.py including data parsing, data preprocessing and finally used libsvm to do friends prediction.
+For those people have been predicted as friends but they are not friends, can do match making (friends recommendation).